Get Started Free

-Service Providers are strictly prohibited from offering, promising, paying or authorizing the payment, directly or indirectly, to a government official to influence or reward any act of such official, or otherwise making any payments or providing anything of value in violation of the Anti-Corruption Laws.
+Service Providers, which includes employees and consultants, are strictly prohibited from offering, promising, paying or authorizing the payment, directly or indirectly, to a government official to influence or reward any act of such official, or otherwise making any payments or providing anything of value in violation of the Anti-Corruption Laws.
 State and local governments, as well as foreign governments, may have additional rules regarding such payments.
 Service Providers shall comply with the FCPA and all other applicable anti-bribery, anti-kickback, and anti-corruption laws, rules, and regulations.

 Communication of Code

 All Service Providers will be supplied with a copy of this Code upon the later of the adoption of this Code and beginning service at the Company.
 Updates of this Code will be provided from time to time.
-A copy of this Code is also available to all Service Providers by requesting one from the human resources department or by accessing the Company’s internal documentation at drive.dremio.com.
+A copy of this Code is also available at https://www.dremio.com/legal/code-of-conduct/ or by requesting one from the human resources department.

 Monitoring Compliance and Disciplinary Action